VANatHeritage/VA_NH_docs/intro_git.md

 ##### Merge locally

-If you are working on a branch (e.g., `working`) and just want to merge to another (e.g., `master`), without a pull request: First commit all your changes to the `working` branch.
+If you are working on a branch (e.g., `working`) and want to merge to another (e.g., `master`), without using a GitHub pull request.

+First commit all your changes to the `working` branch.
 Then:

 ```
 git checkout master